olebole/irafdoc/doc/artdata.mkexamples.rst

   <p>
-  This task is a procedure script which selects and lists or executes any file in the mkexamples$ logical directory with the example name and the extension <tt>".cl"</tt>.
+  This task is a procedure script which selects and lists or executes any file in the mkexamples$ logical directory with the example name and the extension <span style="font-family: monospace;">".cl"</span>.
 Thus, to add additional examples create a simple command script (not a procedure script) and place it in the mkexamples directory along with an entry in the menu file mkexamples$mkexamples.men.
   </p>